writethedocs/www/docs/conf/australia/2024/attendee-guide.md

 ## Hotels and Transportation

 -   The conference is located in Melbourne Central Business District (CBD).
 There are many hotel options within a 5-10 minute drive, some of these are walking distance from the venue.
-View our [Visting Melbourne](https://www.writethedocs.org/conf/australia/2024/visiting/#where-to-stay) page for recommended hotels.
+View our [Visiting Melbourne](https://www.writethedocs.org/conf/australia/2024/visiting/#where-to-stay) page for recommended hotels.
 -   Melbourne is an accessible city and there are many transportation options available including buses, trams, rideshare, and taxis.
 View our [Visiting Melbourne](https://www.writethedocs.org/conf/australia/2024/visiting/#getting-around) for information.

 ## Accessibility